-Project/Mode Type Congestion Impacts Application Scale Implementation Costs Implementation Timeframe Communications Networks and Roadway Surveillance Coverage-Base infrastructure (fiber, cameras, etc.) required to support all operational activities.
-Communications networks that allow remote roadway surveillance and system control from a TMC and provision of data for immediate management of transportation operations and distribution of information. • Increased capability for regional-level coordination of operations and traveler information. • Regionwide.
-Corridor.
-Project.
+Project/Mode Type Congestion Impacts Application Scale Implementation Costs Implementation Tim eframe Communications Networks and Roadway Surveillance Coverage-Base infrastructure (fiber, cameras, etc.) required to support all operational activities.
+Communications networks that allow remote roadway surveillance and system control from a TMC and provision of data for immediate management of transportation operations and distribution of information.
+Increased capability for regional-level coordination of operations and traveler information.
+Regionwide.Corridor.Project.
 Moderate.
 Communication networks are not low-cost or high-profile items, but essential to get the most efficiency and capacity out of the existing transportation system.
-Cost can be reduced when done in conjunction with a larger scale construction project. • Medium to long term.
-Small-scale items and opportunistic expansion can be done quickly.
-Larger-scale regional network components require more time for planning and funding.
-Transit Vehicle Travel Information- Communications infrastructure, global positioning system technology, vehicle detection/monitoring devices and signs/ media/Internet sites for providing information to the public such as the arrival times of the next vehicles. • More satisfied customers and increased ridership due to enhanced and reliable information sources.
-Improved operations and management of transit service. • Regionwide. • Moderate Costs are dependent upon communication networks, changing technologies and the number of fleet vehicles to be equipped. • Short term: 1 to 5 years Time is required for detailed planning, design and funding procurement.
-Speed Harmonization-Changes traffic speed limits on links that approach areas of congestion, bottlenecks, incidents, special events, and other conditions that affect traffic flow. • Reduced delay.
-Improved safety. • Regionwide.
-Corridor.
-Project. • Moderate, depending on existing communications infrastructure and operations management capabilities. • Short term: 1 to 5 years.
+Cost can be reduced when done in conjunction with a larger scale construction project.
+Medium to long term.
+Small-scale items a opportunistic exparance can be done quickled Larger-scale region network component require more time of planning and funding and fundin and asion y. aal ts or Transit Vehicle Travel Information- Communications infrastructure, global positioning system technology, vehicle detection/monitoring devices and signs/ media/Internet sites for providing information to the public such as the arrival times of the next vehicles.
+More satisfied customers and increased ridership due to enhanced and reliable information sources.
+Improved operations and management of transit service.
+Regionwide.
+Moderate Costs are dependent upon communication networks, changing technologies and the number of fleet vehicles to be equipped.
+Short term: 1 to 5 y Time is required for detailed planning, or and funding procur Iesign Speed Harmonization-Changes traffic speed limits on links that approach areas of congestion, bottlenecks, incidents, special events, and other conditions that affect traffic flow.
+Reduced delay.Improved safety.
+Regionwide.Corridor.Project.
+Moderate, depending on existing communications infrastructure and operations management capabilities.
+Short term: 1 to 5 y ears.